Women in Renewable Energy: Leading Change & Driving Impact

 Educational Initiatives and Scholarships

 Investing in STEM education for women is key to closing the gender gap.
-Scholarships and university programs encourage more women to pursue careers in the clean tech industry, helping them gain technical skills and industry knowledge.
+Scholarships and university initiatives inspire more women into the clean tech industry, allowing them to acquire technical expertise and industry experience.

 Corporate Policies for Gender Diversity